-Attract, retain our purpose, and enable the skills and 1st strategy and ways of working needed now and in the future

-Recognise differentiated contributions towards common objectives based aligned, and easily understood
+Attract, retain and enable the skills and capabilities needed now and in the future differentiated contributions towards common objectives based

-Drive sustainable value creation supported by responsible decision-making
+Drive sustainable value creation responsible decision-making

-Be simple,
+Be simple, aligned, and easily understood

 Remuneration governance

 In delivering remuneration outcomes to team members, the Board may apply discretion to deliver appropriate outcomes for our shareholders, customers and team.
 The Board reviews People Committee (PC) recommendations based on the CEO's proposals for Group and individual performance and incentive outcomes.
 This review incorporates advice from the Chief Legal Officer, Chief Risk Officer, Chief People Officer and Head of Internal Audit, as well as consultation with Committee Chairs and all directors.